FIRST ESPRESSO GUIDE

 2. Add coffee to the basket

-Try to distribute the coffee as evenly as possible before tamping.
+Try to distribute the coffee as evenly as possible before tamping to help achieve a more consistent extraction.

 3. Distribute the coffee